ray-project/ray/doc/source/serve/http-guide.md

 If there are no remaining `await` statements in the deployment's code before the request completes, the replica processes the request as usual, sends the response back to the proxy, and the proxy discards the response.
 Use `await` statements for blocking operations in a deployment, so in-flight requests can be cancelled in the deployment without waiting for the blocking operation to complete.

-Serve implements cascading cancellations.
-If a deployment makes a call to a Ray task, Ray actor, or another Serve deployment, Serve raises the `asyncio.CancelledError` in the calling deployment as well as the downstream task, actor, or deployment.
-In general, when any task, actor, or deployment is cancelled, the cancellation cascades to any downstream task, actor, or deployment that was called.
+Cancellation cascades to any downstream deployment handle, task, or actor calls that were spawned in the deployment's request-handling method.
+These can handle the `asyncio.CancelledError` in the same way as the ingress deployment.

 To ignore cancellation, use `asyncio.shield`: